Inverse problems for semilinear elliptic PDE with a general nonlinearity $a(x,u)$: Introduction

 \subsection{Acknowledgements}

 The authors are partly supported by the Academy of Finland (Centre of Excellence in Inverse Modelling and Imaging, grant 353091).
 M.S.\ was also supported by the European Research Council under Horizon 2020 (ERC CoG 770924).
+J.N.\ is also supported by the Research Council of Finland (Flagship of Advanced Mathematics for Sensing Imaging and Modelling grant 359183) and by the Emil Aaltonen Foundation.